Summer Stay at The Lodge Verbier

 But Verbier is so much more than the Perrier-Jouet glass clinking, après ski partying resort it is renowned for.

-Some years prior, a summer was spent at another Swiss mountain resort and I thought surely - nothing could be more of a breath taker.
+Some years prior, we spent a few summer days at Badrutts Palace, St Moritz, another famed Swiss mountain resort and thought surely - nothing could be more of a breath taker.